Mayank-singh-Chauhan12/Mayank-singh-Chauhan12/README.md

 - 💞️ I’m looking to collaborate on #new ideas
 - 📫 How to reach me xchauhanmayank@gmail.com
 - 😄 Pronouns: he/him
-- ⚡ Fun fact:lets do some big
+- ⚡ Fun fact: lets do something awesome

 <!---
 Mayank-singh-Chauhan12/Mayank-singh-Chauhan12 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.